The geometry and dynamics of subglacial channels underneath Alpine temperate glaciers

 Figure 1: (a) A highly turbid stream overflowing the water intake ‘Otemma’ despite previous sedimentation. (b) UAV-based DEM and Orthoimage of the glacier margin of ‘Glacier d’Otemma’.

-This project aims at determining the structure and dynamics of the subglacial hydrological network of an alpine temperate glacier with the help of Ground Penetrating Radar (GPR), channel exploration and hydraulic modelling.
-The objective is to observe the structure of subglacial channels, to investigate the erosion of these channels into sediment, to observe their evolution over the course of an ablation season and to determine the rate of sediment erosion and transport on a sub-daily timescale.
-We attempt to demonstrate the development of efficient, fast-flowing subglacial channels over the course of a melt season, as it has been previously suggested from tracer experiments (Nienow et al., 1998), and to show the erosion of subglacial channels into the sediment.
+This project aims at determining the structure and geometry of subglacial channels of an Alpine temperate glacier with the help of Ground Penetrating Radar (GPR), UAV-based glacier surface measurements, manual measurements of ablation as well as channel exploration.
+We attempt to demonstrate the development of efficient, fast-flowing subglacial channels over the course of a melt season, as it has been previously suggested from tracer experiments (Nienow et al., 1998), and to show the implications of ice marginal subglacial channel collapse on rapid glacier retreat (Stocker-Waldhuber et al., 2017 ).

 The main field site is the ‘Glacier d’Otemma’, situated at the end of the Haut Val de Bagnes in the South West of the Swiss Alps, at an elevation of 2450 – 3800 m.a.s.l.
 This glacier has retreated by approximately 2 km since 1964.
-Its length is of 8 km, the Equilibrium Line Altitude is situated at approximately 3000 m and the ice thickness goes up to 260 m (Gabbi et al., 2012).
+Its length is of 7.5 km, the Equilibrium Line Altitude is situated at approximately 3000 m and the ice thickness reaches up to 250 m (Gabbi et al., 2012).
 The meltwater flows into the Mauvoisin hydropower lake, with a water intake operated by the company ‘Forces Motrices de Mauvoisin’.

 Figure 2: (a) dGPS lines registered during an April 2017 GPR survey of the Glacier d’stemma; (b) data collection during this survey.